Intensive Training Program

 What to bring at auditions

-A current headshot or photo, an updated training and performance resume, contemporary jazz and hip hop attire.
+A current headshot or photo, an updated training and performance resume, contemporary jazz and hip hop attire, and a printed filled out application form.

 It is important in today’s environment to be accomplished in many styles.
 More and more Broadway and tour style shows are hiring dancers trained in street styles, technical dance and circus.
 More diverse training equals more work options!